dmbarbour/glas/docs/GlasApps.md

 ## Random Data

 Instead of a stateful random number generator, the runtime will provide a stable, cryptographically random field.
-Of course, users can grab a little data to seed a PRNG.

 * `sys.random(Seed, N) : Binary` - return a list of N cryptographically random bytes, uniformly distributed.
-Unique function per runtime instance.
+The result varies on Seed, N, and runtime instance.
 The Seed may be structured but is limited to plain old data.

 An implementation might involve a secure hash of `[Seed, N, Secret]`, where Secret is obtained from `"/dev/random"` or a configurable source when the application starts.
 In a distributed runtime, all nodes share the secret.
-To partition a random field within an application, an application can intercept `sys.random` to wrap Seed within a subprogram.

-## Background Eval
+## Pre Calls

-In some scenarios, we can reasonably assume operations are 'safe' such as HTTP GET, triggering a lazy computation, or writing some metadata only for reflection-like purposes.
-In these cases, we might want an escape hatch from the transaction system, i.e. such that we can trigger the computation, await the result, and pretend this result is already present.

-A proposed mechanism is background eval:
+In some use cases, we want an escape hatch from transactional isolation.
+This occurs frequently when wrapping FFI with 'safe' APIs.
+We might support HTTP GET within a single transaction, trigger lazy computations, or manually manage a cache.
+To support these scenarios, I propose pre calls:

-* `sys.refl.bgeval(StaticMethodName, UserArg) : Result` - Evaluate `StaticMethodName(UserArg)` in a separate transaction.
-The caller waits for this to commit then continues with the returned Result.
+* `sys.refl.pre.rpc(MethodRef, List of Args) : Result` - asks the runtime to call application 'rpc' in a separate transaction, wait for commit, then continue the current transaction with the result.
+The implicit callback handler will diverge with error.

-Intriguingly, stable bgeval integrates with incremental computing, and non-deterministic bgeval can implicitly fork the caller for each Result.
-We can apply transaction-loop optimizations.
-We can also abort bgeval together with the caller, in case of read-write conflict or live coding.

-*Caveats:* Computation may 'thrash' if bgeval repeatedly conflicts with the caller.
-But this is easy to detect and debug.
-The new transaction receives the original 'sys.\*' effects API, which may constitute a privilege escalation.
-But we should restrict untrusted code from reflection APIs in general.
+Pre calls are compatible with transaction-loop optimizations.
+We can use a stable pre call in the incremental computing prefix.
+In case of a stable non-deterministic pre call, we can fork the caller per result.
+Intriguingly, we can also use an *unstable* pre call with a stable result in an incremental computing prefix, e.g. to continuously process a queue in the background while the caller is waiting on some condition.

+The pre call logically runs before the caller.
+It's time travel of a very limited nature.
+There is risk of transaction conflict, a time travel 'paradox' where the pre call modifies something the caller previously observed.
+In this case, the caller is aborted, the result is dropped.
+In context of a transaction loop, the caller is rolled back and replayed from point of conflict.
+Pre calls can benefit from manual caching to ensure expensive results aren't lost, and to mitigate thrashing where computations would repeatedly conflict.

 ## Time